2024 World Series: New York Yankees

 Aaron Judge led MLB in home runs for the second time in his career.

 After missing the postseason in 2023, the New York Yankees traded for star outfielder Juan Soto to help bolster their lineup.
-Soto and Aaron Judge helped the Yankees to lead the American League in runs and the MLB in home runs.
+The Soto and Aaron Judge led Yankees offense finished the American League first in runs and led MLB in home runs.
+Judge arguably had the finest season of his career, posting a 10.8 wins above replacement (this tied a career-high with his 62 home run season in 2022) and a .701 slugging percentage in 704 plate appearances.
+Soto, in what turned out to be his lone season with the Yankees, rebounded after a middling year and a half in San Diego, returning to superstar form by posting a 7.9 wins above replacement himself and hitting a career-high 41 home runs.
 Joining Soto and Judge as All-Stars was relief pitcher Clay Holmes.
 The Yankees' closer role initially belonged to Holmes, but after recording an MLB-leading 11 blown saves, he lost the position.
 Luke Weaver took over the role in September and retained it throughout their postseason run.
 After not appearing in a game until June 19 due a spring training injury, reigning AL Cy Young award winner Gerrit Cole headed a deep rotation of starters including Carlos Rodón, rookie Luis Gil, Nestor Cortes, Marcus Stroman, and Clarke Schmidt.
 At the trade deadline, the team added Jazz Chisholm Jr. and Mark Leiter Jr.

 The New York Yankees qualified for the postseason as the American League East division winner and the league's first seed.
 In the American League Division Series, they defeated the Kansas City Royals in four games.
 In the American League Championship Series, they defeated the Cleveland Guardians in five games to win their 41st pennant in franchise history and return to the World Series for the first time since their championship season in 2009, putting an end to their 15-year World Series appearance drought.
 Giancarlo Stanton won the ALCS MVP award with four home runs and seven RBIs.

 This World Series marked the debut of Aaron Judge, Stanton, and Gleyber Torres, while Gerrit Cole, Juan Soto, and Anthony Rizzo returned to the World Series for the second time in their careers.
 Rizzo and Soto were seeking second career World Series championship, having won with the Chicago Cubs and Washington Nationals, respectively, while Cole was seeking his first championship after the Houston Astros lost in 2019.
 Aaron Boone, in his seventh season as a manager for the Yankees, was seeking his first World Series win as a manager.
 The Yankees were looking to win their league-leading 28th World Series championship title.